-The strain profile of the deck is shown in Figure 6.58.
+The strain profile of the deck is shown in Fig. 4.58.
 Sixteen strain gauges were installed on the deck surface to determine the effective width of the deck in a composite behavior.
 However, the full composite behavior was not achieved using the proposed deck detailing.

-Figure 6.58: Deck Strain Profiles for the Glulam Timber Girder Bridge Specimen rotations at the 250,000 cycles was because of the damage of the tongue-and-groove deck connections discussed in Sec.
-6.2.3.1.
-Before the failure, the rotation was restrained by the panels while there was no such a restrain after the failure of the connection thus the rotations increased afterwards.
+Figure 4.58 Deck Strain Profiles for the Glulam Timber Girder Bridge Specimen

+The measured joint rotations versus the number of load cycles for one of the transverse joints are shown in Fig. 4.59.
+The joint rotations were negligible throughout the fatigue testing.
+The increase in the joint rotations at the cycle of 250,000 was due to the damage of the tongue-and-groove deck connections discussed in Sec.
+4.2.3.1.
+Before the failure, the rotation was restrained by the panels while there was no such restrain after the failure of the connection; thus, the rotations increased afterward.